 First off, congratulations for believing in the power of content marketing!
 Now, you’re a step closer to joining 94% of B2B marketers, 86% of B2C marketers, and 94% of small businesses doing content marketing to meet their goals.
 Just get a green light from your boss, and you’re set to roll out your content marketing strategy.
 I’m sure you’re excited to hear that sweet “Approved!”

-You don’t need a keynote speech as good as Martin Luther King’s Gettysburg Address to persuade your boss to say “Yes” to content marketing.
+You don’t need a keynote speech as good as U.S. President Abraham Lincoln’s Gettysburg Address to persuade your boss to say “Yes” to content marketing.
 But, it will increase your chances of approval if you bring your A-game when presenting your pitch.

 Hit the bull’s eye when your boss asks you, “So what?
 Why should we do content marketing?”
 Here’s a guide to help you do that.